tableau/extensions-api/docs/trex_security.md

 - Redirects are permitted, but if they redirect to any other origin, other than the URL of the extension, those pages cannot interact with the Extensions API.
 For example, if the URL of your extension is `https://example.com` and you redirect to `https://myexample.com`, the page you were redirecting to (`https://myexample.com`) cannot interact with the Extensions API.

-- To run on Tableau Server, your extension must be added to the safe list for the site.
-Site administrators can add or remove extensions, and can configure how an extension requests permissions for access to data.
+- To run on Tableau Server or Tableau Online, your extension must be added to the safe list for the site.
+Server administrators or site administrators (Tableau Online) can add or remove extensions, and can configure how an extension requests permissions for access to data.

 ----